DevSecTop/TF-via-PR/README.md

 > - Please [raise an issue][issue] to discuss proposed changes or report unexpected behavior.
 > - Please [open a discussion][discussion] to share ideas about where you'd like to see this project go.
 > - Please [consider becoming a stargazer][stargazer] if you find this project useful.
->
-> This project includes a [GitHub Codespaces][github_codespaces] container for a tailored TF development environment, complete with tools and runtimes to lower the barrier to entry for contributors.

 ## License